francocurotto/DDMre/README.md

 - _Maybe_ online multiplayer

 # Differences with the original (GBA) game
-- In the original, block tiles not only block their positions but also their neighbour positions (up, down, left right).
-In this remake, a block tile will only block its actual position.
 - In original, you cannot activate a reply ability (as a reply to an attack) and "GUARD" the attack at the same time.
 This nerf reply abilities quite a bit, and makes some borderline useless (e.g. REDUCEDAMAGE, ADDDFOEDEFENSE).
 In this remake, monsters can GUARD and activate a reply ability simultaneously.
 - In the original,  I consider Time Wizard ability DIMKILLWEAKEST to be broken, as it affects only opponent monsters, a dicepool full of Time Wizards could easily invalidate any other type of dicepools.
 In this remake, DIMKILLWEAKEST considers both player's monsters, so if the monster with the lowest attack is a player monster, it cannot be used to kill an opponent monster.
 - In the original, Knight of Twin Swords has the ability RAISEATTACK.
 In this remake this ability is replaced with a new ability called MULTIATTACK that a allows the monster to attack three times in one turn.
 This change is more in line with the ability description text and the anime.